-The French word for sour, ’sorrel’, is a perfect match for this tangy cut-and-come-again leaf vegetable.
+The French word for sour, ’sorrel’, is a perfect match for this tangy cut-and-come-again leafy herb.
 Often featured in French cuisine, sorrel’s leaves have a slightly zesty sour taste, so are used to add a hit of flavour to salads and other dishes.
 What’s more, sorrel has excellent health properties and is rich in vitamin C, vitamin A, iron and other minerals.
-It does contain oxalates, however, so is best avoided if you have kidneys stones or arthritis, and consumed as part of a balanced diet.
+It does contain oxalates, however, so is best avoided if you have kidney stones or arthritis, and consumed as part of a balanced diet.

 Sorrel is a perennial plant that is usually grown as a cut-and-come-again leafy green.
 There are three main types of sorrel: green sorrel (Rumex acetosa), red-veined sorrel (Rumex sanguineus), and French, or Buckler-Leaf, sorrel (Rumex scutatus).
 The latter has leaves that are milder in flavour and said to be shaped like a shield, while the main types of sorrel have more typical leaf shapes.

 Choose a sunny or partially shaded spot with at least 3 hours of sun a day for your sorrel.
 It prefers moisture-retentive, fertile, slightly acidic soil.
 If your soil is poor, then enrich it with organic matter prior to planting.